sumithemmadi/ArchLinux-Installation-Guide/README.md

 # %wheel ALL=(ALL:ALL) ALL
 ```

-- Add the line `Defaults pwfeedback`, preferably before `## Runas alias specification`, if you want asterisks when inputting your password.
+- Add the line `Defaults pwfeedback`, preferably before `## Runas alias specification` in same file, if you want asterisks when inputting your password.

 - This file essentially means that all users in the wheel group can use sudo by providing their password.
-Save the file by hitting Ctrl + O and exit nano by hitting Ctrl + X. Now the new user will be able to use sudo when necessary.
+Save the file by hitting Ctrl + S and exit nano by hitting Ctrl + X. Now the new user will be able to use sudo when necessary.

 ---